MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/using-teams-client-sdk-preview.md

 ### 2. Update SDK references

-To run in Outlook and Office, your app will need to depend on the [npm package](https://www.npmjs.com/package/@microsoft/teams-js/v/2.0.0-beta.1) `@microsoft/teams-js@2.0.0-beta.1` or higher.
+To run in Outlook and Office, your app will need to depend on the [npm package](https://www.npmjs.com/package/@microsoft/teams-js/v/2.0.0-beta.1) `@microsoft/teams-js@2.0.0-beta.1` (or a later *beta* version).
 To perform these steps manually, and for more information on the API changes, see the following sections on [Callbacks converted to promises](#callbacks-converted-to-promises) and [APIs organized into capabilities](#apis-organized-into-capabilities).

 1. Ensure you have [Teams Toolkit](https://aka.ms/teams-toolkit) `v2.10.0` or later
 1. Open the *Command palette*: `Ctrl+Shift+P`
 1. Run the command `Teams: Upgrade Teams JS SDK references to support Outlook and Office apps`

-After completion, the utility will have updated your `package.json` file with the TeamsJS SDK v2 Preview (`@microsoft/teams-js@2.0.0-beta.1`) dependency, and your `*.js/.ts` and `*.jsx/.tsx` files will be updated with:
+After completion, the utility will have updated your `package.json` file with the TeamsJS SDK v2 Preview (`@microsoft/teams-js@2.0.0-beta.1` or later) dependency, and your `*.js/.ts` and `*.jsx/.tsx` files will be updated with:

 > [!div class="checklist"]
 > * `package.json` references to TeamsJS SDK v2 Preview